MaynardMiner/MM.Hash/README.md

 #
 Click "Close" Box
 #
-#Once back in terminal- Type the following command:
+#Once back in terminal- Type the following commands:
 #
+cd MM.Hash/Apps
 sudo bash Setup-Nvidia.part2
 #
 #Instructions will follow on what to enter next, but you have to run a needed dependency before starting miner to allow it to setup.
 Follow the instructions on the screen.
 Reboot  When finished- Right click on black screen and open terminal emulator:
 #
-cd MM.Hash
+cd MM.Hash/Apps
 #
 sudo bash overclock
 #